-RUs applying for a safety certificate must demonstrate that the drivers are competent to operate trains on the route or route section concerned (called "route knowledge").
-To satisfy this requirement, an RU must enter into a training contract with another RU which holds a safety certificate for the route or route section concerned.
-The RU which assigns a train driver with the required route knowledge to accompany the driver seeking to obtain same knowledge also submits the requests for the train paths to be used in the training runs.
+RUs applying for a safety certificate must demonstrate that the drivers are competent to operate trains on the line or line section concerned (called "line knowledge").
+To satisfy this requirement, an RU must enter into a training contract with another RU which holds a safety certificate for the line or line section concerned.
+The RU which assigns a train driver with the required line knowledge to accompany the driver seeking to obtain same knowledge also submits the requests for the train paths to be used in the training runs.